-2 Models
+5 2 Models

-30 This paper focuses on two specific wind farm models.
-First, FLORIS, is a low-fidelity, control-oriented tool for wind farm control, which includes several possible wake models developed by NREL and TU Delft Gebraad et al. (2016).
-FLORIS is python-based, open source, and available for download on github (https://github.com/WISDEM/FLORIS).
+This paper focuses on two specific models of wind farms.
+First, FLORIS, is a control-oriented model of wind farm control, which includes several possible wake models.
+In this work, we focus on the most-recent models proposed by Bastankhah and Porté-Agel (2014, 2016); Niayifar and Porté-Agel (2015).
+The FLORIS model is python-based, open source, and available for download on github (https://github.com/WISDEM/FLORIS).
 The overall approach of FLORIS is to provide an engineering model of wakes that predicts the important average behaviors of wakes in a computationally efficient way such that it can be used to derive control strategies through optimization or function as an internal controller model.
-A recent report compares predictions of the latest FLORIS model to lidar data from a utility-scale wind turbine operating in yaw and provides good agreement (Annoni et al. (2018)).
+A recent report compares predictions of the latest FLORIS model to lidar data from a utility-scale wind turbine operating in yaw and provides good agreement (Fleming et al. (2017a)).